 - support the preparation and delivery of fresh-cooked meals to unhoused neighbours, those living in isolation, or who don’t have the means to prepare foods at their homes.

 - fund research to help inform poverty reduction policy recommendations and advocating for impactful, long-term systemic change.

 Daily Bread is proud to be a Charity Intelligence 2020 Top 100 Rated Charity and is accredited by Imagine Canada.

 Since COVID-19 hit Toronto in March 2020, Daily Bread Food Bank has had a singular focus: to ensure safe and uninterrupted food delivery to everyone experiencing food insecurity in our city.

-If current usage rates continue, it is projected that Toronto food banks will see 1.6 million visits in 2022 and 2 million in 2023.
+If current usage rates continue, it is projected that Toronto food banks will see 2 million in 2023.